 Eye Exams for Guard/Reserve Members and Their Families

-- You may qualify for line of duty care, or
+- You may qualify for line of duty care

-If you are called or ordered to active service for more than 30 consecutive days:
+When ActivatedClick to closeCalled or ordered to active duty service for more than 30 days in a row.

-When retired, you and your family will not usually be eligible for eye exams.
+When you retire, you and your family may be eligible for eye exams.

-- Eye exams are not covered under TRICARE Retired Reserve
+- Eye exams aren't covered under TRICARE Retired Reserve